andrewrlee/clj-noughts-and-crosses/README.md

 # clj-noughts-and-crosses
-Noughts and Crosses in clojure
+Noughts and Crosses in clojure and clojurescript

 Bulld the jar by running the following command: